 Live Your Best Island Life on Maui

-Having just celebrated my ten-year 'Mauiversary', I look back and realize I knew nothing about Maui when I moved here!
+Updated 10/13/2021: Having just celebrated my eleven-year 'Mauiversary', I look back and realize I knew nothing about Maui when I moved here!
 I had never even been to Hawaii or Maui before.
-Prior to deciding to move to Maui, I had been living in Jackson Hole, Wyoming and if you've ever spent much time there you know its amazing, but year-round the weather and career opportunities can be challenging.
+Prior to deciding to move to Maui, I had been living in Jackson Hole, Wyoming and if you've ever spent much time there you know it's amazing, but year-round the weather and career opportunities can be challenging.
 So, I made up my mind to sell my car, pack my stuff, and start a new life on Maui really knowing very little about the island.